aws-deepracer/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/ftl_launcher/README.md

         source ~/deepracer_ws/aws-deepracer-follow-the-leader-sample-project/deepracer_follow_the_leader_ws/install/setup.bash

-1. Change the MAX SPEED to xx% of the MAX Scale:
+1. Change the `MAX SPEED` to xx% of the `MAX` Scale:

         ros2 service call /ftl_navigation_pkg/set_max_speed deepracer_interfaces_pkg/srv/SetMaxSpeedSrv "{max_speed_pct: 0.xx}"

-    Example: Change the MAX SPEED to 75% of the MAX Scale:
+    Example: Change the `MAX SPEED` to 75% of the `MAX` Scale:

         ros2 service call /ftl_navigation_pkg/set_max_speed deepracer_interfaces_pkg/srv/SetMaxSpeedSrv "{max_speed_pct: 0.75}"

-## Launch Files
+## Launch files

-The ftl_launcher.py included in this package is the main launcher file that launches all the required nodes for the Follow the Leader(FTL) sample project.
+The `ftl_launcher.py` included in this package is the main launcher file that launches all the required nodes for the Follow the Leader (FTL) sample project.
 This launcher file also includes the nodes from the AWS DeepRacer core application.

         from launch import LaunchDescription
         from launch_ros.actions import Node